Torsors in super-symmetry: Proof of Theorem

 \subsection{Step~2}

 Let us be in the situation at the beginning of this Section \ref{STHA}.
-In this subsection we assume that $B$ is purely even, $B=B_0$, or equivalently, $B =\overline{B}$, and aim to prove Theorem \ref{THA}, that is, the following.
+But we here assume that $H$ is finitely generated (and continue to assume (i)).
+In addition, we assume that $B$ is purely even, $B=B_0$, or equivalently, $B =\overline{B}$, and aim to prove Theorem \ref{THA}, that is, the following.